The Dental Wand STA System

 What does the Wand look like?

-It simply doesn’t look like a syringe!
+The Wand doesn’t look like a syringe.
 Welcome to the space age…

-As you can see in the photo, the “hardware” looks similar to a miniature computer tower.
+As you can see in the photo, the “hardware” looks similar to a miniature computer tower, but curvier.
+This latest incarnation of the Wand, also called the Wand STA system, has had colourful buttons added to make it look even more appealing.

 On the top of the little tower sits a cartridge with local anaesthetic.
 A tube connects this to a pen-like handpiece (which does sport a needle.
-You’ve gotta get the sleepy juice in there somehow, but the needle is very tiny.)
+You’ve gotta get the local anaesthetic in there somehow, but the needle is smaller than a standard needle.)

 The handpiece device looks just like a ball point pen (see below).

 It is even held like a pen!
-Using the Wand is very enjoyable for the operator (that is, the dentist) because it is so light and easy to handle.
-To start the computer, the dentist uses a footpedal connected to the computer tower.
+Because of the pen grip, the dentist has excellent control over it, and it is light and easy to handle.
+To start the computer, the dentist uses a foot pedal (the black thingy in the photo) connected to the computer tower.
 The computer does the rest.
-That way, the operator can focus all attention on holding the handpiece in the right position.
+That way, the operator can focus all their attention on holding the handpiece in the right position.

 The cartridge holder, tube and wand handpiece are all single-use disposables.